Diving into Multi-Omics Single-Cell Analysis

-A significant advancement in medical and immunological fields was the development and implementation of single cell multi-omics technology.
-These technologies act as a high-powered microscope, a forensics lab testing kit, and a communication tapping device all bundled into one—and all geared towards single cell genomics.
+A significant advancement in medical and immunological fields was the development and implementation of multi-omics and sing-cell technology.
+These technologies act as a high-powered microscope, a forensics lab testing kit, and a communication tapping device, all bundled into one—and all geared towards single-cell genomics.

 “Multi-Omics” – What This Term Means

 Before diving into the details, here’s a helpful primer on what multi-omics means in the context of single cell analysis.
 Multi-omics technologies are meant to comprehensively measure and analyze multiple cell (or molecule) characteristics at one time.
 When looking at a biological sample, you can break down its:

 - Genomics profile – genOMICS – Breaking down the genomics of a cell means being able to read the “underlying code” of the cell.
 All the information about the cell’s possible characteristics expressed as phenotypes is stored inside the nucleus (in the DNA).
 Genotyping involves single cell RNA seq and DNA sequencing and/or identifying biomarkers within the cell.
 This helps with everything from disease and immunological research, to understanding the basis for every other analysis listed below.

 - Epigenetics profile – epigenOMICS – The epigenetics of the cell does a deep dive into the chromatin of the cell (the building block of chromosomes).
 Epigenetics based on chromatin accessibility details how certain DNA characteristics change due to environmental causes.
 This could be generationally speaking (through evolution) or in a relatively short time frame (changing diet).